Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-no-default-vpc.md

 Default VPC does not have a lot of the critical security features that standard VPC comes with, new resources should not be created in the default VPC and it should not be present in the Terraform.

-**Resolution**: Create a non-default vpc for resources to be created in.
+**Resolution**: Create a non-default VPC for resources to be created in.

 ## Examples